The Bankrate promise

-If your goal is to chip away at or completely pay off credit card debt, the no-annual-fee BankAmericard® credit card has likely grabbed your attention.
-This balance transfer card offers one of the longest zero-interest balance transfer periods on the market, along with an equally-as-long offer on new purchases.
+If your goal is to pay off credit card debt, the no-annual-fee BankAmericard® credit card* has likely grabbed your attention.
+This balance transfer card offers one of the longest intro zero-interest balance transfer periods on the market, along with an equally-as-long offer on new purchases (variable 16.24 percent to 26.24 percent APR applies after the intro periods).

 There may be fewer benefits associated with the BankAmericard, but the potential impact each one has on your finances could be significant.
-Here are the BankAmericard benefits to focus on:
+Focus on these benefits:

-The BankAmericard’s intro offer on balance transfers is in line with those offered by the Citi® Diamond Preferred® Card and Citi Simplicity® Card, yet these Citi cards offer much shorter intro APRs on purchases, as well as slightly higher variable APRs.
+The BankAmericard’s 0 percent intro offer on balance transfers is slightly shorter than those offered by the Citi® Diamond Preferred® Card* and Citi Simplicity® Card* (21 months in both cases), yet these Citi cards offer much shorter 0 percent intro APRs on purchases at only 12 months, as well as slightly higher ongoing variable APRs (18.24 percent to 28.99 percent for Diamond Preferred and 19.24 percent to 29.99 percent for Simplicity).

 Lower ongoing variable APR